grafana/tempo/docs/tempo/website/operations/tempo_cli.md

 tempo-cli gen bloom --backend=local --bucket=./cmd/tempo-cli/test-data/ single-tenant b18beca6-4d7f-4464-9f72-f343e688a4a0 0.05 100000
 ```

+The bloom filter will be generated at the required location under the block folder.

 ## Generate Index

 To generate the index/bloom for a block if the files were deleted/corrupted.